UMN-CMS/OneStopFitting/README.md

 # OneStopFitting: Gaussian Process Background Estimation

 OneStopFitting is a comprehensive framework for Gaussian Process (GP) background estimation and smoothing, tailored for High Energy Physics (HEP) applications.
-The framework is designed to process multi-dimensional background and signal histograms, utilize Multi-Fidelity Gaussian Processes to robustly capture underlying distributions, and interface with statistical evaluation tools like CMS Combine.
+The framework is designed to process one and two dimensional histograms, to generate background estimates, including uncertainties, that may be used for downstream analysis in Combine.

 ## Project Structure